The Assessment Year(s)

 The assessment used for the Ohio Resident Educator Program is known as the Resident Educator Summative Assessment, or RESA.
-The assessment is summative in nature and consists of four performance-based tasks that require Resident Educators to demonstrate reflection and decision making of their instructional practices.
+The assessment is summative in nature and consists of one Lesson Reflection that requires Resident Educators to demonstrate reflection and decision making of their instructional practices.

 The assessment is administered by Educopia, a partner in education for the state of Ohio.
 To learn more specific information regarding the assessment such as task details, scoring information, support and feedback, please visit the following links: